Designing in VR

 One key use case here is brush pressure sensitivity for VR painting.
 As a pro creator I need the physical trigger’s spring tension feedback so that I can be as precise as possible with things like stroke weight and taper.
 Without this physical feedback, features like brush sensitivity wouldn’t be usable.
 I also look at it like this - sure you can play drums out of thin air.
 There are actually products that make it possible.
 But why?
 Drummers need something to hit.
 They need the feedback from the instrument if they are to play it with skill.

-Or think of hand tracking, as the only input modality in VR, this way. . .
+Or think of hand tracking in games this way. . .
 Do you want to play HL: Alyx by my making a finger gun and saying “pew pew”?
+I’ve tried it.
+Def does not replace controllers.

 Learning from the Best: Thoughts on Half-Life: Alyx’s Design